Do you offer any free tips for dog parents?

 - Leash (4-6 foot) made of cotton, nylon or leather (no retractable please)

-- Front-clip walking harness (our first and favorite choice!)
+- Regular or front-clip walking harness (our first and favorite choice!)

 - Gentle Leader (optional)